arixmkii/qcw/README.md

 All thanks goes and attribution stays with the authours of the great pieces of software, which made this project possible in the first place.

+## License

+The build and setup scripts in this repository are licensed under Apache-2.0 license, but the patches and the original software being patched and rebuilt keeps its original license in effect.
+This project doesn't change how the rebuilt software is licensed.

 ## Specific requirements

 This is built for relatively fresh Windows systems, which has unix domain sockets support.
 The suport was announced